algarecu/ansible-bigdata-playbook/README.md

 Add to you inventory file two section, one called `master` for the master node, and one called `worker`

-Launch the playbook
+Launch the playbook in the master server

-`$ ansible-playbook -i hosts.ini install-11.yml`
+`$ ansible-playbook -i hosts.ini ansible-bigdata-playbook.yml`

 `$ ansible-playbook -i hosts.ini config-database.yml`